 Migrate your SQL workloads to Azure with ease while maintaining complete SQL Server compatibility and operating system-level access.

-Modernize your existing SQL Server applications at scale and at your own pace, with an intelligent, fully managed service
+Modernize your existing SQL Server custom and vendor-provided applications at scale and at your own pace, with an intelligent, fully managed service.

 Support modern cloud applications on an intelligent, fully managed service that includes serverless compute and Hyperscale storage.